 The information provided herein provides basic understanding applications, materials and processes for thermoset reinforced plastics.
 There are many more details and variations in product formulation, equipment and process techniques for further reading.
 Developments in SMC and BMC continue to be driven in part by improved performance, light weighting, and manufacturing efficiency through faster cycle times and lower materials costs.
-High barrier carrier release film is a necessary and highly valued contributor in SMC and BMC manufacturing processes.
+High barrier release film is a necessary and highly valued contributor in SMC and BMC manufacturing processes.
 Today's most widely accepted coextruded multiple layer film consisting of polyethylene /adhesive /Nylon /adhesive/ polyethylene provides the barrier to volatiles migration and physical performance required for SMC and BMC compounds.
-Many variations of high barrier release carrier film are possible to accommodate the needs of the user, products and process differences.
+Many variations of high barrier release film are possible to accommodate the needs of the user, products and process differences.
 The film producer has many tools to modify films using additives, a vast selection of polymer types, coextrusion layer construction, and processing techniques to meet the demands of the thermoset reinforced polymer manufacturer.

 PolyGroup Inc. was formed in 2003 in the greater Cincinnati, Ohio area and is an innovator and marketer of specialty thermoplastic polymer products to industry processors, formulators and converters.
 PolyGroup Inc. products are differentiated from commodity plastics by their unique properties and/or function.
-PolyGroup Inc. represents and distributes for Two H Chem Ltd. and General Films Inc. TWO H Chem Ltd. specializes in the production of customized polymer products including thermoplastic powders, adhesive resins, films and specialty compounds.
-General Films Inc. specializes in the production of customized coextruded blown films for food, beverage and non-food packaging application.
-Visit our website at www.PolyGrouplnc.com.
+PolyGroup Inc. represents and distributes in North American markets for a variety of high quality manufacturers.
+Visit our website at www.PolyGroupInc.com.